 Australian Glass Shrimp (Paratya australiensis) showed less tolerance to copper.
 Its dangerous level of copper coincides with “Theaquariumwiki” (0.03 mg per liter).

-Note: In general, mortality of tested aquatic species is greatest under conditions of low water hardness, starvation, high water temperatures, and among early developmental stages.
+Note: In general, the mortality of tested aquatic species is greatest under conditions of low water hardness, starvation, high water temperatures, and among early developmental stages.

 As we can see, all shrimp species have different susceptibility to copper.
 Even within the same species, the tolerance can be different because of the size and molting stage (see later).
 Unless we get more studies regarding specific species (Neocaridna and Caridina shrimp), it is not possible to determine the real threat of copper to dwarf shrimp.